tonebase/tonebase-interviews-fs-fe/README.md

   (d) Increment DOWN when a different button is clicked manually

-2. Build the Google homepage (www.google.com)
+2. OPTION 2: Build the Google homepage (www.google.com)

   Open-ended, go into as much or as little detail as makes sense to you.
 Responsiveness, functionality, modularity, etc. is all up to you -- we want to know how you interpret this prompt.
 Feel free to get as creative or keep it as simple as you would like.
 Your code will be evaluated along the following criteria:
   - Functionality